mmacdonald1/Mind-Reader/README.md

 # Mind Reader

-A user friendly website that allows you to shop multiple categories of products at multiple stores on one page.
+A shopping website that allows you to shop multiple categories of products at multiple stores on one page.

 ## Live Demo